jeffgon/mcp-Algolia-node/README.md

 > [!IMPORTANT]
 > Why do you need to run this command?
 > This executable is not signed because I don't have a payed Apple Developer Account.
-> This means that MacOs will "quarantine" it by default when it is downloaded from the internet.
+> This means that macOS will "quarantine" it by default when it is downloaded from the internet.
 > The command remove the quarantine, allowing you to run the program.
 If you don't trust the build,
 > you can always build it yourself from source with `npm run build` (see development environment setup below) 😄.